If you have a budding freelance career, you may be wondering how to shift it from being a lucrative hobby into a full-fledged business.

 Turning your freelance career into a business can be a way to make your part-time gig your full-time dream job.

-To make it a reality, identify what you’re good at and build an online presence to show off your skills, accomplishments, and resources.
-Keep your tax payments, insurance policies, and paperwork in order and in good standing, and be sure to continually network to build valuable connections.
+To make it a reality, identify what you’re good at and build an online presence to show off your skills, accomplishments, and resources in your freelance career.
+Keep your tax payments, insurance policies, and paperwork in order and good standing, and be sure to continually network to build valuable connections.